 How will we - together - achieve this?

 Find out about our commitment to our students.

-We have worked with industry partners to make sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful career.
-As a marketing student, you’ll also benefit from our industry links with guest speakers from the public, private and not-for-profit sectors providing you with an insight into how different organisations market themselves in different environments.
-We are proud to work with our student panel to ensure our teaching is relevant, inclusive and respectful for all.
+We have worked with industry partners and The Chartered Institute of Marketing (CIM) to make sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful career.
+You will also benefit from our industry links; we have regular guest speakers from the public, private and not-for-profit sectors who can give you an insight into how different organisations market themselves in different environments.

 Still not convinced Marketing is for you?
 Josh Melvin graduated in 2018 and is Global Marketing Manager at Agilent Technologies; he says about his job “It's been non stop learning since I started.
 It's good, you never get a chance to feel complacent, because something else new, exciting and challenging comes your way.
 So it's quite fast paced, I've been given quite a lot of responsibility.
 But then also I was given it in a way that allows me to really grow as a professional.